 Our track discussions were accompanied by good food and great evening events, such as the keynote by Robert Pfaller or the book-reading by Kathrin Passig.
 Unfortunately, I missed the huge party that took place Saturday night and the Sunday evening matinee.
 But I’m sure that was fun too!
 Next year’s conference will be focused on “emancipation”.
 I highly recommend going there! (and not only because of the scenic location).
 More information can be found on the Momentum website (including info on the journals Momentum Quarterly and Momentum Policy Paper).

 This is a great project!
-The online game DATA DEALER playfully deals with practices of user profiling, sellout of private data, privacy violations and all the other issues companies like Google, Facebook and other for-profit IT companies raise with their advertising-based business models.
+The online game DATA DEALER playfully deals with practices of user profiling, sellout of private data, privacy violations etc companies like Google, Facebook, and other for-profit IT companies raise with their advertising-based business models.
 In the article Algorithmic Ideology I’ve shwon that the power of search engines (and social media platforms, &&&) is enacted and stabilized in a complex network of actors and social practices.
-I’ve argued that it’s not enough to blame Google (and other companies) for making profit and having gained a quasi-monopolist position on the internet market.
-Rather, it’s important to understand how various actors including programmers and business men, but also policy makers, journalists, jurists – and last but not least – users help to stabilize its powerful role by simply using their services and contributing their data to the sophisticated caplitalist accumulation cycle.
+I’ve argued that it’s not enough to blame Google (and other companies) for making profit and having gained a quasi-monopolist position on the internet .
+Rather, it’s important to understand how various actors including programmers and advertisers, but also policy makers, journalists, jurists – and last but not least – users help to stabilize its powerful role by simply using their services and contributing their data to the sophisticated caplitalist accumulation cycle.
 Accordingly, critically examining and debating business models and practices of Google, Facebook & co is a valuable first step on the long road towards a better understanding of new media services and, ultimately, a change of existing and future practices, products and privacy settings.
-The reform of the EU data protection law, for example, is a long and winding endevour.
+The reform of the EU data protection law, for example, is a long and tough negotiation process!
 Playing, supporting, and sharing DATA DEALER, on the contrary, is a quick move enabling us to think about and raise awareness on the matter.
 And it is fun too!

 Here’s the link to the upcoming radio broadcast dealing with the student initiative “europe vs facebook”.
 Since I gave an interview for the program, along with other “experts”, the broadcast will most likely contain one or two of my sentences It will go on air on Sunday, 10.02., at 22:30 pm; radio station Ö1.
 Or, alternatively, you could also follow the program online.
 I’m not sure if there’ll be a podcast available right after, but if so I’ll post the link.
 You’ll find more information on the program here.